SQL

 Working with the date and time

-First of all, you can easily select the time zone for making queries by choosing the right one in the dropdown menu of the top right corner of the query field.
+You can easily select the time zone for queries using the dropdown menu in the top right corner of the query editor.

 Function